 You are created to serve others in love and humility.
 You don’t need to wait until you discover your unique purpose in life before you begin to serve faithfully and joyfully.

 Moses discovered his divine purpose in life while he was serving his father-in-law.
-It was while Moses was tending Jethro’s flock, not his own, that God called him into his real purpose in life (Exo.
+While Moses was tending Jethro’s flock, not his own, God called him into his divine purpose in life (Exo.
 3:1-10).

-Beloved, don’t be idle or slothful in life while seeking for God’s purpose for your life!
+Beloved, don’t be idle or lazy while seeking God’s purpose for your life!

 The Scripture warns, “And if you have not been faithful in what is another man’s, who will give you what is your own?
 (Luke 16:12 NKJV).

-Therefore, serve faithfully, diligently, lovingly and joyfully wherever you are now while on the way to where God has called you to fulfil His divine purpose.
+Therefore, serve faithfully, diligently, lovingly, and joyfully wherever you are now while on the way to where God has called you to fulfill His divine purpose.

-Prayer: My Dear Heavenly Father, thank You for showing me how to find my divine purpose in life.
-Dear Holy Spirit, help me not to relent in seeking until I find and understand my divine calling and purpose in life, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for showing me how to find my divine purpose.
+Dear Holy Spirit, help me not relent in seeking until I find and understand my divine calling and purpose in life, in Jesus’ name.
 Amen.